From pop star to pops conductor

 “We love it out here … it’s absolutely amazing,” he says.
 “The whole orchestra is on absolute overdrive when they come out here – you can just hear the joy coming out in the music.
 Our shows in Vail just have this extra energy that tweaks us in a funny way.”

 Tyzik is set to begin his 10th season as pops conductor for the Rochester Orchestra, a role that he mixes with guest conductor spots with orchestras in Detroit, St. Louis, Boston, Vancouver, Calgary and the Toronto Symphony.
-Based in Upstate New York, Tyzik’s schedule sees him spending about a quarter of the year on the road – but it’s a life he says he loves.
+Based in Upstate New York, Tyzik’s schedule sees him spending about a quarter of the year on the road – but it’s a schedule he says he love.

 “These guest conductor spots come up mostly by word-of-mouth, and I guess I have a reputation for doing pops concerts with a lot of integrity – people like them and the orchestras like playing them.
 I end up doing guest spots 14 to 16 weeks a year, but it’s just part of what I do.”